Osborne Gordon: Early life

 He was born in Broseley, Shropshire, the son of George Osborne Gordon, a wine merchant, and his wife Elizabeth; his father died in 1822.
 His paternal grandfather was Alexander Gordon, of the Southwark distillers Gordon & Co., noted for Gordon's Gin.
 His sister Jane married in 1845 the barrister, architect and politician John Pritchard.

 Gordon was educated at Bridgnorth Grammar School, under Thomas Rowley, and was elected a Careswell exhibitioner to Christ Church, Oxford in 1832 and matriculated there.
 He came into residence the following year.
-He had a distinguished undergraduate career,and was nominated for a Christ Church studentship in 1834 by the Dean, Thomas Gaisford, and in 1835 becoming a Dean Ireland scholar, for a Greek verse composition on a Francis Chantrey monument.
+He had a distinguished undergraduate career, and was nominated for a Christ Church studentship in 1834 by the Dean, Thomas Gaisford, and in 1835 becoming a Dean Ireland scholar, for a Greek verse composition on a Francis Chantrey monument.
 He graduated B.A. in 1836 with first-class honours in classics and mathematics.

 Oxford don

 Osborne graduated M.A. in 1839, and B.D. in 1845.
 At Christ Church he was a Senior Student, and served as proctor and censor; he also acted as a University Examiner.
 A number of his former students became distinguished in public life.
-John Ruskin was a privately-tutored pupil of Gordon, at his home in Herne Hill in 1839.
+John Ruskin was a privately tutored pupil of Gordon, at his home in Herne Hill in 1839.
 Gordon arrived with the advice recorded in Praeterita, "When you have got too much to do, don't do it".
 The father, John James Ruskin, later became a Christ Church benefactor.
 Under Gordon's influence, Ruskin read the theologian Richard Hooker; and a long friendship was established.

-Algernon Freeman-Mitford, 1st Baron Redesdale, at Christ Church during the 1850s, in his memoirs called Gordon a "brilliant character", a "finished scholar, very witty, with a great appreciation of character".
+Bertram Freeman-Mitford, 1st Baron Redesdale, at Christ Church during the 1850s, in his memoirs called Gordon a "brilliant character", a "finished scholar, very witty, with a great appreciation of character".
 He gave an anecdote of Gordon replying to a parent, Ernest Vaughan, 4th Earl of Lisburne, who asked how much allowance to give his son Ernest Augustus Malet, who matriculated at Christ Church in 1855: "Well, Lord Lisburne, you can give your son any allowance you like, but please remember that his debts will always be in proportion to his allowance."

 In 1854 Gordon was elected to the first Hebdomadal Council of the university.
 Gaisford died in 1855, and Henry Liddell became Dean.
 Initially Liddell wintered in Madeira for his health, and, with the sub-dean Charles Carr Clerke, Gordon was involved as censor in college business.

 His Times obituary called Gordon "a sound and moderate Churchman" and "a Tory of the deepest hue."
 He grew uneasy at Christ Church under Liddell, and the statutes were reformed to change its governance in 1858.
 He sought to take a college benefice.
 In 1859 the Prince of Wales was admitted to Christ Church.
 Gordon was nominally his tutor, but Herbert William Fisher took on the duties.